Fortresses and forts 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 Word "Masada" in Hebrew means fortress – and it really looks like it.
-This rock plateau is located in a deserted place (Judaean Desert) some kilometres from the Dead Sea.
-All around it there are deserted lands, almost no people live nearby.
+This rock plateau is located in a deserted place (Judaean Desert) some kilometers from the Dead Sea.
+All around this archaeological site are deserted lands, almost no people live nearby.

 Cliff is well protected by natural precipices around it.
 On the east edge cliffs and steeps are up to 400 m high but on the west – some 90 m high.
-Top of the plateau is flat, it is some 550 by 270 m large.
+The top of the plateau is flat, it is some 550 by 270 m large.

 There is little known about the history of Masada before the 1st century BC.
-There have been found remnants of a settlement from the 4th millenium BC in a cave near the base of mountain.
-First known large fortifications on the top of plateau were built by the king of Judea Alexander Jannaeus in the early 1st century BC.
+There have been found remnants of a settlement from the 4th millennium BC in a cave near the base of the mountain.
+First known large fortifications on the top of the plateau were built by the king of Judea Alexander Jannaeus in the early 1st century BC.

 Herod the Great

-Herod was in Masada since 40 BC and turned it into major fortification – mainly to protect himself from Jewish revolts and possible foreign incursion.
-Nevertheless Masada in Herod’s time was not just a fortress – it was a complex of luxurious buildings, a retreat of tyrrant from his own nation similar to King Kasyapa’s Sigiriya in Sri Lanka.
+King Herod was in Masada since 40 BC and turned it into major fortification – mainly to protect himself from Jewish revolts and possible foreign incursion.
+Nevertheless, in Herod’s time, it was not just a desert fortress – there was a complex of luxurious buildings, a retreat of tyrant from his own nation similar to King Kasyapa’s Sigiriya in Sri Lanka.

-One of Herod’s first works after coming to power was construction of water supply system, palace and fortifications in Masada.
-This so called Western Palace was built soon after 35 BC, when three smaller palaces and other buildings were constructed as well.
-In 25 BC Herod started second phase of large scale construction in Masada, when Western Palace was extended and Northern Palace was built.
-Northern Palace was especially ambitious structure built on the northern ledge of fortress with two levels built below the end of the cliff.
+One of Herod’s first works after coming to power was the construction of a water supply system, palace, and fortifications in the fortress.
+This so-called Western Palace was built soon after 35 BC when three smaller palaces and other buildings were constructed as well.
+In 25 BC Herod started the second phase of large-scale construction in Masada when Western Palace was extended and Northern Palace was built.
+Northern Palace was an especially ambitious structure built on the northern ledge of the fortress of Masada with two levels built below the end of the cliff.
 This enormous structure included also a bathhouse in Roman style.

-Third wave of construction activity came at 15 BC, when 1,300 m long and 4 m tall fortification wall with some 30 towers was built around the whole ledge of fortress.
+The third wave of construction activity came at 15 BC when a 1,300 m long and 4 m tall fortification wall with some 30 towers was built around the whole ledge of the fortress.
 Only the steep precipice at Northern Palace was not reinforced.
-This enormous fortification was a double walled structure with casemates inside.
+This enormous fortification was a double-walled structure with casemates inside.

 Sicarii and Siege of Masada

-Great events took place in Masada some decades later: in 66 – 73 AD.
+Great events took place in the fortress some decades later: in 66 – 73 AD.
 These events have been described by Jewish Roman historian Titus Flavius Josephus in "The Jewish War".
-There is no similar alternative work to this great story of antiquity – thus historians had to rely on the view point of Josephus, although we can not be sure if his interpretation was correct.
+There is no similar alternative work to this great story of antiquity – thus historians had to rely on the viewpoint of Josephus Flavius, although we can not be sure if his interpretation was correct.

-Thus, according to Josephus the story is the following:
+Thus, according to Josephus the story of Masada goes as follows:

-Sicarii made further fortifications in Masada, they built also residential buildings, synagogue, mikwe (place for ritual baths), cave rooms.
+Sicarii made further fortifications, they built also residential buildings, synagogue, mikwe (place for ritual baths), cave rooms.
 These people were not rich and Herod’s luxurious palaces were turned into dwellings of poor families.

-Romans decided to put an end to this and organised a military expedition to Masada – the last outpost of Zealots (Jerusalem fell in 70 AD).
+Romans decided to put an end to this and organized a military expedition of a Roman army to Masada – the last outpost of Zealots (Jerusalem fell in 70 AD).
 Roman legion surrounded the mountain in 72 AD and built their own fortifications.
-Jewish prisoners of war were put at work to build a ramp towards the fortress and the surrounded Sicarii did not attack them.
-Finally Romans managed to breach the fortification wall in the spring of 73 AD.
-They decided to enter the fortification in the next day.
+A group of Jewish prisoners of war was put at work to build a ramp towards the fortress and the surrounded Sicarii did not attack them.
+Finally, Romans managed to breach the fortification wall in the spring of 73 AD.
+They decided to enter the fortification the next day.

-According to Josephus, after the night, when Romans entered the fortified plateau, Sicarii (led by Eleazar ben Ja’ir) set all the buildings in fortress ablaze and remaining 960 people, including women and children killed themselves.
-At first men killed their children and women and then ten men were designated who killed the other men.
+According to Josephus, after the night, when Romans entered the fortified plateau, Sicarii (led by Eleazar ben Ja’ir or Ben Yair) set all the buildings in the fortress ablaze, and the remaining 960 people, including women and children decided to commit suicide.
+At first, men killed their children and women, and then ten men were designated who killed the other men.
 And finally: one man killed the remaining nine and himself.
 Only two women and five children hid in a cave and survived to tell the story.

 Lately several archaeologists have put in doubt the report of Josephus, especially regarding the mass suicide.

 Some centuries later the remote mountain with its spooky ruins was inhabited by a group of Christian monks who built a Byzantine church in the 5th or 6th century.
-Church had fine mosaic floor but today only a small fragment has survived.
-Site was inhabited also in the times of Crusades but afterwards it was abandoned.
+Church had a fine mosaic floor but today only a small fragment has survived.
+The site was inhabited also in the times of the Crusades but afterward, it was abandoned.

-Solitude far away from other settlements and desert environment helped to save the remaining ruins in Masada.
+Solitude far away from other settlements and desert environments helped to save the remaining ruins.

-Extensive excavations started here only in 1963-1965 and were led by Yigael Yadin who wrote a great book "Masada" afterwards.
+Extensive excavations started here only in 1963-1965 and were led by Yigael Yadin who wrote a great book "Masada" afterward.
 Here have been found fragments of scrolls with Biblical texts on them.
-In one of palaces were found remains of killed people, including children and also captured Roman soldiers.
+In one of the palaces were found remains of killed people, including children and also captured Roman soldiers.

-Since then much has been done in Masada: numerous structures have been restored: Roman-style bathhouses built by Herod, synagogue, some houses of Jewish rebels, also frescoes (mainly – imitation of marble) in the two main Herod’s palaces.
+Since then much has been done: numerous structures have been restored: Roman-style bathhouses built by Herod, synagogue, some houses of Jewish rebels, also frescoes (mainly – imitation of marble) in the two main Herod’s palaces.
 The buildings in the Roman camp near Masada have also been restored.

-Today Masada is a monument of major symbolic significance to Jews and much visited tourist attraction.
+Today Masada is a monument of major symbolic significance to Jews and a much-visited tourist attraction.
 Visitors enter the plateau with a cable car, but they can also ascend Snake Trail (300 m climb) or Roman Ramp.

-If there is a land on the crossroads of civilizations, then Israel is one.
+If there is a land at the crossroads of civilizations, then Israel is one.
 Here from Africa to the remaining world entered different species of humans, including us.
-Area of Israel was located between the first civilizations in Egypt, Mesopotamia and Anatolia.
-Whole country is dotted with monuments of archaeology and history.
+The area of Israel was located between the first civilizations in Egypt, Mesopotamia, and Anatolia.
+The whole country is dotted with monuments of archaeology and history.

 …Nobody knows exactly what happened or how, of course.
 We can imagine that the people would have wanted us to know their story.
 The author takes the facts that we do know and weaves them into a story of the way it might have happened.
 That is helpful as we weigh those ideas with those of other sources before formulating our own ideas.